All Products

 app: arms-python-server

-aliyun.com/app-language: python # Specify a Python application.
+aliyun.com/app-language: python # Required.
+Specify that the application uses the Python language.

 armsPilotAutoEnable: 'on'